Per Article III, Section 4 of the UCorp, Inc. Bylaws:

 89923.
 Any governing board or subboard may hold closed sessions to consider matters relating to litigation, collective bargaining, or the appointment, employment, evaluation of performance, or dismissal of an employee, or to hear complaints or charges brought against an employee by another person or employee, unless the employee requests a public hearing.
 For the purposes of this section, 'employee' does not include any person elected or appointed to an office.
 A board or subboard, upon a favorable majority vote of its members, may also hold a closed session to discuss investments where a public discussion could have a negative impact on the auxiliary organization's financial situation.

-At the December 3, 2003 Board of Directors' meeting, the following guidelines for public comment were adopted by the Board of Directors:
+At its September 15, 2025 meeting, the following protocols for public comment were adopted by the Board of Directors: